 I like that they automatically update your shopping list and also work with Instacart.

-Overall those, this is not one of the best meal planning websites out there for families, especially if you don’t all share the same weight or health goals.
-Or, if you don’t care and you just want to feed your kids, this may be more deep than you need to go.
+Overall, this is not one of the best meal planning websites out there for families, especially if you don’t all share the same weight or health goals.
+Or, if you don’t care and you just want to feed your kids, this may be deeper than you need to go.

 You can get started with a Free account on Eat This Much (everything I discussed above).
 But, you can also upgrade to the Premium Plan for $9/mo (or $5/mo if paid annually).
 The upgrade allows you to send/email menu plans, save unlimited meal plans, the family meal will scale ingredients in your shopping list, set up custom leftovers, and more.